 Yet, inside me there has always been an insanely creative, entrepreneurial spirit.
 I think back to when I was just a kid, rallying up all neighborhood to play my games, come to my camps, and sell my watermelon juice (we didn’t have lemonade that day lol).
 After a few short months in the post-college, corporate world, I knew I wanted something of my own.
 I tried starting a digital marketing blog.
 It failed.
 I tried pitching a website build.
 It failed.
 I tried starting another blog.
 It failed.
 You guys, I even named a make believe company, “Xperience Digital.”

 Writing this post has me reminiscing on how I lived off of a $32,000 dollar salary out of college.
 Here is the thing about corporate.
 It sucks you in.
 The longer you work, the more money you make, and the harder it becomes to walk away.
 I still haven’t.
-This summer, I made half of my corporate salary in two months with Thoughtfully Designed, and I can tell you how; My mindset was ON POINT.
+This summer, I made half of my corporate salary in two months with my marketing services, and I can tell you how; My mindset was ON POINT.
 All of the revenue I ever wished for was flowing into my business, and I FREAKED out.
 This wasn’t in the plan!
 I then proceeded to lose my entire client book like falling dominoes.

 For the next month, I spiraled.
 Down, and down, an down.
 I wondered if I could really grow a company.
 If I was even good at my job.
 If I really had what it takes to survive financially as a self-employed individual.
 My outlook grew dim.
 My faith in myself dwindled.
 My confidence took a nose dive into deep, deep water.
 The next two moths became a time of total transformation.
 I got up, dusted off my scraped knees and started to take action.